Codest4221/Codest4221/readme.md

-Hello_, This is the repository of the voice asistant project of Codest Team.
+Hello, This is the repository of the voice asistant project of Codest Team.